uqlibrary/exlibris-primo/src/readme.md

 ## Theming for new Primo UI

-Styling of primo pages is in the reusbale repo at uqlibrary/reusable-webcomponents - see the src/applications/primo folder
+Styling of primo pages is in the reusable repo at uqlibrary/reusable-webcomponents - see the src/applications/primo folder

 * Customisation package `/view_package/*` - [readme](https://github.com/uqlibrary/exlibris-primo/blob/master/src/view_package/README.md)

-See also notes on Alma Styling, below.
+Styling of the Primo GetIt iframe, via the Alma mashup, is maintained in this repo.
+See below.

 [Primo SandBox Back Office](https://uq-edu-primo-sb.hosted.exlibrisgroup.com:1443/primo_publishing/admin/acegilogin.jsp)